Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Introduction

-The non-robust predecessor of RNSP, Narrowest Significance Pursuit (NSP; \citeauthor{f21}, \citeyear{f21}) is able to handle heterogeneous data in a variety of models, including the piecewise-constant signal plus independent noise model.
-However, NSP requires that the noise, if heterogeneous, satisfies the central limit theorem (i.e. is within the domain of attraction of the normal distribution) and is symmetric, neither of which is assumed in RNSP.
-Crucially, noise heterogeneity is dealt with in NSP via self-normalisation using the functional-analytic framework of \cite{rs03}.
-The self-normalised statistic used in NSP includes a term resembling an estimate of the local variance of the noise, which, however, is only unbiased under the null hypothesis of no change-point being present locally.
+The (non-robust) Narrowest Significance Pursuit (NSP; \citeauthor{f21}, \citeyear{f21}) is able to handle heterogeneous data in a variety of models, including the piecewise-constant signal plus independent noise model.
+However, NSP requires that the noise, if heterogeneous, is within the domain of attraction of the normal distribution and is symmetric, neither of which is assumed in RNSP.
+The self-normalised statistic used in NSP includes a term resembling an estimate of the local variance of the noise which, however, is only unbiased under the null hypothesis of no change-point being present locally.
 The fact that the same term over-estimates the variance under the alternative hypothesis, reduces the power of the detection statistic, which leads to typically long intervals of significance.
-We illustrate this issue with the self-normalised non-robust NSP for heterogeneous data in Section \ref{sec:num} and show that RNSP offers a significant improvement.
+We illustrate this issue in Section \ref{sec:num} and show that RNSP offers a significant improvement.

-The Bayesian approach of \cite{f06} provides an inference framework for independent observations drawn from a $f(\cdot | \theta_j)$ density within the $j$th segment, with $\theta_j$ possibly vector-valued, which permits some types of heterogeneity.
-Operating in this framework requires the choice of either of two types of priors: one involving a prior on the number of change-points plus a conditional prior on their locations, and the other -- an instance of the product-partition model.
-In addition, the distribution family $f$ is assumed known, and a prior need to be specified for the $\theta_j$ parameters.
-While self-contained and not overly computationally intensive, this approach suffers from the fact that the estimation of the number of change-points is a difficult statistical problem and therefore so is choosing a good prior for this quantity; for the same reason, it is a choice that can significantly affect the inferential conclusions.
+\comment{The Bayesian approach of \cite{f06} provides an inference framework for independent observations drawn from a $f(\cdot | \theta_j)$ density within the $j$th segment, with $\theta_j$ possibly vector-valued, which permits some types of heterogeneity.
+The distribution family $f$ is assumed known, and a prior need to be specified for the $\theta_j$ parameters.
+While self-contained and not overly computationally intensive, this approach suffers from the fact that the estimation of the number of change-points is a difficult statistical problem and therefore so is choosing a good prior for this quantity; for the same reason, it is a choice that can significantly affect the inferential conclusions.}